unveil-social/indy-agent/base/README.md

 EX: `../modules/connections.py 12345abcde DAFaskhlsdfSFAFJKASDFUOIPRQ089789SADadfs980ersfs=`

 ### Active Modules
-When the agent is started, it starts each active module as a subprocess, assigns it a port, and gives it a unique token.

-EX: `../modules/connections.py 3000 12345abcde`.
+When the agent is started, it sends a unique token to the module at the port found in the config file.
+That token is then used to authenticate (determine permissions of ) the module to the agent.

-That module can then send messages to the agent (at port 24 based on the above config) using that token.
+That module can then send messages to the agent (at port 3210 based on the above config) using that token.
 The agent can also POST messages to the module at the assigned port.

 ## Agent Internal Messages
 Since only the agent can access the wallet, often modules will need access to wallet data and other agent functionality.
 This is done through internal agent messages.
 These messages are posted to the agent just like any other message and are authenticated with the token.
 They are not encrypted and have the following format: